Participatory democracy in the European Union

 Participatory democracy "is founded on the direct action of citizens who exercise some power and decide issues affecting their lives".
 Participatory democracy refers to mechanisms through which citizens are involved in public decision-making processes, not as an alternative to representative democracy but as a complement to it.

 History of participatory democracy in the European Union

 In the past several years, the European Union (EU) has been going through a crisis that has been described as a "crisis of legitimacy" or as a " democratic deficit".
 To overcome this, the EU has put in place different strategies, one of them being that of participatory democracy.
-The EU has included the thematic of participation in its communication since the 2000's with the White Paper of the Prodi Commission which was published in July 2001.
+The EU has included the thematic of participation in its communication since the 2000s with the White Paper of the Prodi Commission which was published in July 2001.

 The Lisbon Treaty, which came into force in 2009, marks another step forward in terms of citizen participation at the European level.
-Indeed, "in order to bring citizens closer to decision-making in Europe, the Treaty of Lisbon introduces, in an unprecedented way, elements that promote citizens' participation in the democratic life of the democratic life of the Union":
+Indeed, "in order to bring citizens closer to decision-making in Europe, the Treaty of Lisbon introduces, in an unprecedented way, elements that promote citizens' participation in the democratic life of the Union":